wp-plugins/google-news/readme.txt

 as well.
 To explain to the viewer what kind of news you have selected for them to see.

-The feed is fetched for every view, so users are guaranteed up to date information.
-No local storage of feed is done.
+**Cache time:** The feeds are now fetched using WordPress builtin MagpieRSS system, which allows for caching of feeds a specific number of seconds.
+Cached feeds are stored in the backend database.

 Clicking on a news item will of course take you via Google to the news site with the relevant article, as per Google Terms of Use.